Article I: The Mission of the Library’s Collections.

 - Which response is preferred: a written response from the Library Director or a review by a Materials Review Committee formed of staff and trustees.

-- When the letter is submitted, the Library Director will respond in writing.
+- When the correspondence is submitted, the Library Director will respond in writing.
 If a review by a Materials Review Committee is requested, the following procedure will be followed:

-- Copies of the letter will be forwarded to all trustees.
+- Copies of the correspondence will be forwarded to all trustees.

 - The Materials Review Committee will meet in person to review the item under consideration and external evaluations of this material in light of the patron’s complaint and the Library Collection Policy.
 The Committee will then provide a recommendation for response to the complaint.
 The Materials Review Committee will keep minutes of their meeting.